-• Sunny Side Drive, Hillview Drive, Meadowview Drive, Lakeview Drive, Wood View Drive, Riverview Drive, Knoll Drive, Inlynd Drive, Meadow Lane Road, Town Road 16, Cedar Grove Road, Golden Lake Park Road, Golden Lake Park Circle, Indian Point Road, Park Drive, Trail Drive, Ruders Circle
+Sunny Side Drive, Hillview Drive, Meadowview Drive, Lakeview Drive, Wood View Drive, Riverview Drive, Knoll Drive, Inlynd Drive, Meadow Lane Road, Town Road 16, Cedar Grove Road, Golden Lake Park Road, Golden Lake Park Circle, Indian Point Road, Park Drive, Trail Drive, Ruders Circle

 3.F.
-Currently Scheduled State Projects Within the Town of Concord
+Currently Scheduled State Projects within the Town of Concord

-The following data and comments were collected from Michelle M Ellias, PE WisDOT Southwest Region Programming Supervisor on April 13, 2022
+The following data and comments were collected from Michelle M. Ellias, PE, WisDOT Southwest Region Programming Supervisor on April 13, 2022:

-- Willow Glen Ramps: No plans to expand or remove ramps as of now. - A 2008 state proposal for a park and ride lot at the I-94 & CTH F interchange is no longer being pursued. - No maintenance is proposed for the duration of this plan on the I-94 pavement; it was last overlaid in 2021. - The only bridge which may need potential work is the I-94 bridge over Hillside Rd.
-It was built in 2020 and is eligible for a Thin Polymer Overlay.
+- Willow Glen Ramps: No plans to expand or remove ramps as of now. - A 2008 state proposal for a park-and-ride lot at the I-94 and CTH F interchange is no longer being pursued. - No maintenance is proposed for the duration of this plan on the I-94 pavement; it was last overlaid in 2021. - The only bridge that may need potential work is the I-94 bridge over Hillside Dr. It was built in 2020 and is eligible for a thin polymer overlay.